migueldeicaza/MonoTouch.Dialog/README.markdown

 RootElements inside a Section when tapped have the effect of activating a nested UI on a new DialogViewController.

+Another advantage of the C# 3.0 syntax is that it can be integrated with LINQ, you can use integrated queries to generate the user interface based on your data.
+The following example is taken from the MIX Conference:

+	 RootElement MakeDay (DateTime day){
+	 	return new RootElement ("Sessions for " + day) {
+	 	    from s in AppDelegate.ConferenceData.Sessions
+	 		where s.Start.Day == day
+	 		orderby s.Start ascending
+	 		group s by s.Start.ToString() into g
+	 		select new Section (MakeCaption ("", Convert.ToDateTime(g.Key)))
+	 			from hs in g
+	 			   select (Element) new SessionElement (hs)
+	 	};
+	}

+This generates the user interface for the sessions on a given day

 The hierarchy of Elements looks like this:

         Element